 P spaces are substantial linear spaces that are located between adjacent building facades and the adjacent road right-of-way.
 They are typically only located along one side of the street, and are continuous along the length of the block.
-P spaces are between 6 and 20 metres in width, and are typically used to enhance the pedestrian experience along with highly activated at-grade retail spaces.
+P spaces are between 6 and 20 metres in width, and are typically used to enhance the pedestrian experience along with highly activated at-grade retail spaces and restaurants.
 P spaces may include public art, small outdoor game areas, seating areas and places to eat, as well as street- related activities such as vendor and exhibit space.

-A robust urban parkland system also includes an array of smaller scale elements that add to the interest of the system, the connectivity of the system, as well as providing enhanced opportunities to animate outdoor activity and amenity adjacent to retail and restaurant businesses.
+A robust Urban Parkland System also includes an array of smaller scale elements that add to the interest of the system, the connectivity of the system, as well as providing enhanced opportunities to animate outdoor activity and amenity adjacent to retail and restaurant businesses.
 Recommendation 6: It is recommended that the Town consider adding to the urban parkland hierarchy a number of Other Urban Park Spaces.
-In addition, the Town should consider recognizing these Other Urban Spaces as contributing to the required parkland dedication within any development proposal within the Town's Centres and Corridors, subject to an understanding of their individual contribution to the overall urban parkland system.
-Other Urban Park spaces are described as follows:
+In addition, the Town should consider recognizing these Other Urban Park Spaces as contributing to the required parkland dedication within any development proposal within the Town's Strategic Growth Areas, subject to an understanding of their individual contribution to the overall Urban Parkland System.
+Other Urban Park Spaces are described as follows: